 The East Providence Public Schools established a Building Committee that is leading the process of designing and constructing a new high school, with input and oversight from the East Providence School Committee.
 Members of the Building Committee are listed on https://epbuildingcommittee.com/about/.
 A team of third-party professionals has been hired to assist with delivery of the project, including:

 - Gilbane Building Co., Construction Manager at Risk; and

 - Ai3, Project Architect.

-If voters approve Question 4, the district will complete the final design phase and break ground in 2019.
+The city and school district broke ground on the project on June 5, 2019.
 The new school building is scheduled to be ready for occupancy for the 2021-2022 academic year.
 The new track and football field also are scheduled to be completed by that date.
 Following demolition of the existing building, new parking lots and driveways, soccer and softball fields, and tennis courts are scheduled to open in 2022.

 Yes.
 The clock tower is an important part of the tradition at East Providence High School and an emblem of “Townie Pride.”
 It will remain on campus.

 - If the new high school will have larger classrooms, does that mean class size (the number of students in each class) also will increase?

 No. The proposal has no impact on class size limits.
 The larger classrooms are designed to relieve overcrowding and give greater flexibility for collaborative, project-based and interdisciplinary teaching and learning practices.